PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 - A weight vector $w$
 - A bias $b$
-- An activation function $f(x)$
+- An activation function $f(x)$ [@VictorZhou]

 The weight vector is used to weight the different inputs.
-This means, that each input is multiblied by a weight as can be seen in equation \ref{eq:weight}
+This means, that each input is multiblied by a weight as can be seen in equation [@VictorZhou] \ref{eq:weight}

 \begin{equation}
 x_1 \rightarrow x_1 * w_1
 \end{equation}

 After that, all the weighted inputs are added together.
-Additionally the bias $b$ is added to this formula:
+Additionally the bias $b$ is added to this formula: [@VictorZhou]

 \begin{equation}
 (x_1 * w_1) + (x_2 * w_2) + b
 \end{equation}

 Finally, the activation function is being used to generate the output.
-For that it takes the sum calculated in \ref{eq:weighted_sum} as input:
+For that it takes the sum calculated in \ref{eq:weighted_sum} as input: [@VictorZhou]

 \begin{equation}
 y = f((x_1 * w_1) + (x_2 * w_2) + b)
 \end{equation}

 A typical activation function is the sigmoid function, which outputs numbers in the range (0,1).
 The higher the input, the closer the result gets to 1.
 The lower the input, the closer it gets to 0.
-The sigmoid function can be seen in \ref{eq:sigmoid}
+The sigmoid function can be seen in \ref{eq:sigmoid} [@VictorZhou]

 \begin{equation}
 y = \frac{1}{1 + e^{-x}}
 \end{equation}

-In figure \ref{fig:neuron} this whole process that happens within the artificial neuron can be seen in a simplified way.
+In figure \ref{fig:neuron} this whole process, that happens within the artificial neuron, can be seen in a simplified way.
 It takes the inputs $x_1$ and $x_2$, multiplies them with their belonging weights, sums up the results and add a bias.
 Last it takes the result of this calculation as input for the activation function.
-The result of this is the output $y$.
+The result of this is the output $y$. [@VictorZhou]

-![2 input Neuron[@towardsdatascienceNN]](images/chapter2/neuron.png){ width=400px #fig:neuron}
+![2 input Neuron[@VictorZhou]](images/chapter2/neuron.png){ width=400px #fig:neuron}

 A neural network can consist out of more than one hidden layer.
 In this case they are called deep neural network.
-In figure \ref{fig:deep_nn} such a deep neural network with three hidden layers and two output values can be seen.
+In figure \ref{fig:deep_nn} such a deep neural network with three hidden layers and two output values can be seen. [@Stroetmann2018]

 ![Deep neural network with 3 hidden layers](images/chapter2/deep_neural_net.png){ width=500px #fig:deep_nn}

 When training a network the objective is to minimize the loss.
 The loss is  a function, which provides information about how good the neural network is.
-One common loss function is the Mean Squared Error:
+One common loss function is the Mean Squared Error: [@VictorZhou]

 \begin{equation}
 MSE = \frac{1}{n}\sum_{i=1}^{n}{(y_{true}-y_{pred})^2}